-"We believe that most investors should consider having a Roth IRA as part of their overall retirement plan,” says Ken Hevert, vice president of retirement products at Fidelity.
+"We believe that most people should consider a Roth IRA,” says Ken Hevert, vice president of retirement products at Fidelity.
 “And that’s either by contributing to one or converting to one.
 Besides tax-free withdrawals, a Roth IRA also offers flexibility, doesn’t require distributions when you reach a certain age, and can benefit your heirs."

 Before we delve into nine key reasons to consider a Roth IRA, here’s an important note: Not everyone can contribute to a Roth IRA, because of IRS-imposed income limits.
 But even if your income is over the limits, you still may be able to have one by converting existing money in a traditional IRA or other retirement savings account.
 (See “If you earn too much to contribute,” at the end of the article.)

 1. Money may grow tax free; withdrawals are tax free, too.

 You contribute money that has already been taxed (after-tax dollars) to a Roth IRA.
 There’s no tax deduction on the front end as there can be with a traditional IRA.
 Any growth or earnings from the investments in the account—and money you take out in retirement—is free from federal taxes (and usually state and local taxes too), with a few conditions.
 Withdrawals from Roth IRAs are federal income tax free and penalty free if a five-year “aging” period has been met (if a withdrawal is made after a five-year period, beginning with the first taxable year after a contribution to any Roth IRA was made), and the account owner is age 59½ or older, disabled, or deceased.
 There’s also a $10,000 exception for first-time homebuyers.